The one question we all face.

 What Web Platform is Right for Me?

-Start with the Business, not the Tech.
+Start with the business, not the tech.

-If you just need a "digital business card" — static pages, forms, limited interactivity — a builder like Squarespace is much cheaper to launch and maintain.
+For many small businesses, a site builder like Squarespace or Shopify is the right answer.
+If you just need a digital presence — static pages, forms, limited interactivity — a builder is much cheaper to launch and maintain.

-Build only when it pays
+Build only when it pays.

-Do you sell products and take payments online?
+Do you sell products and take payments online? +

 > Look at Shopify.